ViktorWelbers/geo-feature-web-service/README.md

-To get a JSON that is easier to use for a regular frontend (Angular, React etc.) you can use :
+To get a JSON that is easier to use for a frontend framework (such as React, Angular etc) you can use :

 `/v2/{LONGTITUDE}/{LATITUDE}/{RADIUS}`